-The National Science Foundation (NSF) provides scholarships to students for cybersecurity-related degree programs at select two- and four-year college and universities in return for service in Federal, State, local, or tribal governments upon graduation.
+The National Science Foundation (NSF) provides funding to institutions so they may award scholarships to students for cybersecurity-related degree programs at select two- and four-year colleges and universities in return for service in Federal, State, local, or tribal governments upon graduation.

-Click the button below for SFS scholarship program guidance and a list of participating schools.
+Click the button below to find a list of participating schools and to learn more about participation requirements.
+If you are interested in a program, please contact the university representatives listed for more information.
 Or if you are close to graduation, view a listing of Federal cybersecurity jobs available on USAJOBS.gov at the bottom of this page.

 Typically, the scholarships provide academic year stipends of up to $22,500 per year for undergraduate students and up to $34,000 for graduate students.
 SFS scholarships may cover expenses normally incurred by full-time students in the institution, including tuition and education-related fees.

 The SFS scholarship program gives students exclusive access to hiring fairs for internship and permanent hire opportunities.
 DHS co-sponsors an annual virtual SFS Job Fair (October), and in-person SFS Job Fair in the Washington, DC area (January).
 Scholarship recipients must serve in the government in a cybersecurity-related position for a period equivalent to the length of the scholarship.

 Colleges and universities play an active role in developing the pipeline of future cybersecurity leaders.